jerbaroo/database-generic/README.md

 # database-generic

-Database-agnostic interface to generically persisted data.

-Easy way to go from idea to prototype for your Haskell backend.
+Easy way to start serving your Haskell data types from your database.

 Intended for:
-- quick demos/prototypes
+- rapid prototyping
 - internal dashboards

 Not (yet) intended for: